RxLaboratory/Ramses/src-docs/docs/components/addons/maya-publish.md

 ![](../../img/maya/publishsettings_alembic.png)

 - You can choose to **keep only renderable nodes** and remove all other shapes.
+- You can choose to export the geometry in **world space** or local space.
 - Use the **handles** control to add some time before and after the scene's time range.
 - You can change the **frame step** to make the exported file lighter or more detailed (e.g. for precise motion blur).
 - You can automatically **filter Euler rotations**.